 The version 6.8.0 includes a number of changes affecting different business usages.
 For the Hurricane usage starting in 2023, the ‘Tropical Cyclone Information Statement’ will make reference to water locations off Canada in the Atlantic Ocean which led to the creation of new water Hurricane standard zone shapefiles in this package.
 For the Air Quality usage, the ‘Petawawa’ site was removed from the AQStdFcstSiteP shapefiles as it was removed operationally back in September 2022.
 For the CAP-CP usage, partners reported issues and after investigation, it was discovered that the latest 2011 Census subdivisions (CSD) boundaries were not used for the land CAP-CP shapefile around Great Slave Lake in the Northwest Territories.
 Consequently, this shapefile was updated in this area to fix this issue.
 For the Marine and Ice usages, ‘Detroit River’, ‘St. Clair River’ and ‘St. Marys River’ were removed from the marine alert polygons they were mistakenly attached to.
 For the Marine usage, boundaries on the west coast were changed to remove inlets as per the business direction.
 For the Public usage, we continued to make minor tweaks and improvements to better represent Public zone boundaries.
 Also, minor boundary issues and attribute values were fixed for different shapefile sets.
 Finally, coverage maps were updated (HURALERT, MarLocalized, MarSynoptic, HURCOV, MARCOV and TSUCOV) added (TCS and TDW) and removed (STALERT and TRALERT) following operational changes and to improve those maps.

 Version 6.9.0 includes a number of changes affecting different Business Usages.
 First, the Public and Air Quality usages have new boundaries along with new locations in southwestern British Columbia which affects the PubMesoZone, PubStdZone and AQStdZone sets.
 The Public usage also changed the name of an Alberta location which affects the PubMesoZone set.
 The Air Quality usage decided to replace the ‘Parkland County’ forecast site in Alberta for a site representing the town of Genesee which will affect the AQStdFcstSiteP set.
 For the Ice usage, a decision was made to remove sub areas and replace it by larger standard areas in the IceSubZone set as plans are being made for the integration of ice alerts into a different warning production system sometime in 2024.
 Issues were also fixed in the exaggerated shapefiles for the PubMesoZone, PubStdZone, AQStdZone, IceSubZone and MarSubZone sets.
 Holes were removed in exaggerated polygons to correct a mistake that was overlooked in a recent change.
 Finally, minor boundary issues and attribute values were fixed for different sets.
-As always, please view the “Errata and Planned Changes” document for the detailed description of changes.